RESOURCES AND PUBLICATIONS

 The Centre for Ergonomics and Human Factors at La Trobe University conducted a national survey focused on understanding the impacts that working at home has on

 Australian workers.
-The first Employees Working At Home (EWAS) survey was conducted in August 2020 with a key goal to inform Australian organisations about how to support their workers and create optimal working conditions at home.
-EWAS will be repeated in May 2021.
+The first Employees Working From Home (EWFS) survey was conducted in September 2020 with a key goal to inform Australian organisations about how to support their workers and create optimal working conditions at home.
+EWFS was repeated in May 2021 and October 2021.

 REQUIREMENTS FOR MORE EFFECTIVE PREVENTION OF WORK-RELATED MUSCULOSKELETAL DISORDERS BMC MUSCULOSKELETAL DISORDERS 2015